 The third tip builds on the second tip.
 Build your client’s aerobic system before giving them very hard lactic work.
 A client needs a robust aerobic base to be able to effectively express and recover from hard lactic work.
 With a well-developed aerobic system, they will be able to recover more efficiently between lactic efforts.
 Their limited ability to recovery will reduce the amount of volume they can handle in training and their ability to express near-threshold and maintain power for an extended period of time throughout an event or workout.

 Exercise program design takes time to perfect, we get it!
 But by always learning and refining your craft you will slowly get better over time.
-That’s why we created the Coach’s Toolkit – a free course designed for coaches looking to improve their skills.
+That’s why we created the Professional Coaching Blueprint – a free course designed for coaches looking to improve their skills.
 Sign up now and become the coach you’ve always wanted to be.